5 Statistical inference

 But what if we don’t know that the underlying distribution for heights is normal?
 Perhaps we even have good reason to believe that it isn’t normal.
 In this kind of situation, which is actually quite common, there are two basic approaches.

-The first approach is to invoke a central limit theorem and thereby claim that the distribution of means is asymptotically normal and thus approximately normal in finite samples.
+The first approach is to invoke a central limit theorem to claim that the distribution of means is asymptotically normal and thus approximately normal in finite samples.

-To make things interesting, we replace our underlying normal distribution of heights with a new bimodal distribution created by drawing heights from one of two normal distributions chosen at random:
+To make things interesting, we replace our underlying normal distribution of heights with a new bimodal distribution created by drawing heights from one of two normal distributions chosen at random.
+We embed this distribution in the function bimodal_dgf()

 set.seed(2023)